 This Privacy Statement only addresses the use and disclosure of information by RTI through your interaction with the Site.
 Other websites that may be accessible through links from the Site may have their own privacy statements and personal information collection, use, and disclosure practices.
 We encourage you to familiarize yourself with the privacy statements provided by these other parties prior to providing them with information.

 9. Notice to Residents of Countries outside the United States of America

 If you live outside the United States (including in the EEA/CH), and you use the Site or provide us with Personal Information directly via the Site, your information will be handled in accordance with this Privacy Statement.
 By using the Site or giving us your Personal Information, you are directly transferring your Personal Information and Non-Identifiable Information to us in the United States.
 The United States may not have the same level of data protection as your jurisdiction.
 However, you agree and consent to our collection, transfer, and processing of your Personal Information and Non-Identifiable Information in accordance with this Privacy Statement.
 You are solely responsible for compliance with any data protection or privacy obligations in your jurisdiction when you use the Site or provide us with Personal Information.
 Regardless of where we transfer your information, we still protect your information in the manner described in this Privacy Statement.

 10. Contact Us; California Privacy Rights and Other Countries

-Please contact us if you have any questions or comments about our privacy practices or this Privacy Statement.
-You can reach us via postal mail at the following address:
+Please contact us if you have any questions or comments about our privacy practices, this Privacy Statement, or about your personal data, please email us at firstname.lastname@example.org or write to us at the following address: